designerbrett/trestles-hugo/site/content/post/why-would-my-child-need-to-get-an-adjustment.md

 ---
 title: Why would my child need to get an adjustment?
 date: 2014-03-24T23:17:00.000Z
-tags: >-
-  List [ "Surf groms" "Structural chiropractor san clemente" "car parts" "san clemente structural chiropractic" "High school swimming" "chiropractor 92672" "desk chair" "San Clemente Chiropractor" "scoliosis" "chiropractor 92673" "Family chiropractor san clemente" ]
+tags: ["Surf groms" "Structural chiropractor san clemente" "car parts" "san clemente structural chiropractic" "High school swimming" "chiropractor 92672" "desk chair" "San Clemente Chiropractor" "scoliosis" "chiropractor 92673" "Family chiropractor san clemente"]
 description: >-
   I remember taking a biochemistry course in college where the professor pounded the idea into us that “Structure Determines Function.”
 He was using this to